 The arrangement unfolds naturally, building and then winding down.
 There is no designated instrumental solo section without vocals.
 The vocal remains throughout and doesn’t deviate from the melody.
 In doing so, it represents stillness, while the band is astir around it.

 7. Take My Life, and Let It Be Consecrated

+This song is a prayer of personal surrender.
+But in this case, surrender doesn’t equate to defeat.
 Consecrated is one of those odd church words I glossed over for years.
-The author, Mark Batterson helped me understand it with his succinct definition, “all in.”
+Through his writing, the Washington DC pastor, Mark Batterson helped me understand it with his succinct definition, “all in.”
 Those two words resonated for me.

 8. The Love of God